 The cultural course correction is obviously less than complete today.
 Laws are hard to change, but hearts are even more resistant to being reoriented.
 There will always be a group of vulnerable people to take advantage of and to be devalued.

-Sometimes people who mean well do harm to the cause of all people deserving of equal value and equitable treatment.
+Sometimes people who mean well do harm to the cause.
 A victim mentality never seems to further the cause.
 Incessant blaming “The Man” or “men” for all of society’s ills probably isn’t going to change anything.
 Militant behavior that keeps people always looking for a fight doesn’t work.
 Political correctness can take us only so far and can become absurd.

 Parenthetically, I have to say, I wonder why men are most often portrayed as simpletons on sitcoms.
 I believe that white men of a certain age may be the most discriminated individuals in today’s workforce.

 Why do we have Women’s History Month and Black History Month?
 It is because blacks and women have too often been left out of the history books, because they simply didn’t count when the history was being recorded.
 Now we are trying to rectify that by emphasizing their contributions.

 Can we sum things up by saying, how about respecting every human being as God’s unique and beautiful creation and giving special honor to those who have been deprived of it for too long?